ChrisNeedham200/loadimpact-docs/jekyll/_v4/guides/request-builder.md

 <!-- If are not familiar with JavaScript but need to load test your API, single endpoint or website  -->

 ## Basic usage
-Creating a single endpoint test is dead simple, all that is required is basically the url you want to test.
+Creating a single endpoint test is dead simple, all that is required is basically the `URL` you want to test.<br>
-If the "run test" button is enabled it means that the configuration is solid and can be run.
-Hit the run button and the test will start running.
+If the _run test_ button is enabled it means that the configuration is solid and can be run.
+Hit _run test_ and the test will start running.<br>

-In the following example we will
-Make requests to an endpoint and check that the HTTP status code is _200 OK!_.
+The following example is a simple test hitting one endpoint and making sure that the HTTP status code is _200 OK_.
 ![basic test]({{ site.baseurl }}/assets/img/v4/guides/request-builder/basic-test.png)
 ![basic test loading]({{ site.baseurl }}/assets/img/v4/guides/request-builder/basic-test-loading.png)
 ![basic test starting]({{ site.baseurl }}/assets/img/v4/guides/request-builder/basic-test-starting.png)